Resolving common issues

 **Adding an attachment**

-1. Click the pencil icon () next to Expense Details.
+1. Click the pencil icon (![](https://1845022273-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FG6rfLCWr65V6U0CKjdKg%2Fuploads%2F4zGojZnJtM4ZNHZy9c28%2Fpencil.svg?alt=media\&token=ec347f21-2a1b-4ce5-95a8-518a86e39762)) next to `Expense Details`.

-2. Use the Additional Attachments section to upload one or more files.
+2. Use the `Additional Attachments` section to upload one or more files.

-1. Click Save to finalise your attachment.
+3. Click `Save` to finalise your attachment.

 **Attaching an image**